Opening Hours Open 7 days a week

 • do not have a place to live and cannot afford one

-• have a place to live but cannot afford essential living costs like food or heating
+• have a place to live, but cannot afford essential living costs like food or heating

-• have a very low income, and paying the fee would harm your child’s wellbeing
+• have a very low income, and paying the fee would harm your child’s well-being

 • Evidence can include bank statements, a signed letter from your local authority, or a signed letter from an agency that’s been giving you support.

-How To Apply For ILR As A Victim Of Domestic Violence?
+How to Apply for ILR as a Victim of Domestic Violence?

 To apply for Indefinite Leave to Remain (ILR) as a victim of domestic violence, you should take the following steps:

-1. Complete the online application form SET (DV) on the UKVI website;
+1. Complete the online SET (DV) application form on the UKVI website.

-2. Submit the completed Indefinite Leave to Remain (ILR) application online by paying the Home Office UKVI fees for the ILR application unless you have been granted a fee waiver for your Indefinite Leave to Remain (ILR) application as a victim of domestic violence;
+2. Submit the completed Indefinite Leave to Remain (ILR) application online by paying the Home Office UKVI fees for the ILR application unless you have been granted a fee waiver for your Indefinite Leave to Remain (ILR) application as a victim of domestic violence.

-4. Upload all the supporting documents online before the biometrics enrolment appointment date;
+4. Upload all the supporting documents online before the biometrics enrolment appointment date.

 6. You should wait for a decision on your ILR application.
 Your application for Indefinite Leave to Remain (ILR) as a victim of domestic abuse will be generally decided within 3 to 6 months from the biometrics enrolment date.

-You can apply for leave to remain for three months under the victim of domestic violence (DDV) concession if you want to notify the Home Office UKVI that you require access to public funds (income-related benefits), in order to find safe accommodation and support yourself before you apply for Indefinite Leave to Remain (ILR) as a victim of Domestic Violence.
+You can apply for leave to remain for three months under the victim of domestic violence (DDV) concession if you want to notify the Home Office UKVI that you require access to public funds (income-related benefits), to find safe accommodation and support yourself before you apply for Indefinite Leave to Remain (ILR) as a victim of Domestic Violence.
 This is on the basis that you have been a victim of domestic violence.

 The Home Office UKVI will consider whether you should be granted limited leave to allow you access to public funds.
 You only need to complete the form for a victim of domestic violence concession leave if you need access to public funds before you submit your ILR application as a victim of domestic violence.
 The application for a victim of domestic violence concession leave is not an application for indefinite leave to remain based on domestic violence.
 If you are granted leave with access to public funds, this will be for a limited time of 3 months only.
 This is to enable you to apply for access to public funds, and it will replace your current period of leave to remain.